-- By ensuring that the company and External Accounts Auditor adhere to the current laws regarding auditor independence. - Ensuring that the fees of the External Accounts Auditor do not threaten their quality and independence, and are not based on any form of contingency. - Establishing the appropriate relations with the External Accounts Auditor in order to receive information on matters that could jeopardise their independence and on potential safeguard measures. - Authorising services other than those that are prohibited, in accordance with applicable legislation. - In the event of resignation of the Accounts Auditor, the Committee should investigate the issues giving rise to the resignation. - It shall receive an annual statement from the External Auditor on their independence with respect to the Enagás Group (included in the delivery of the supplementary report) or entities directly or indirectly related to it, in addition to detailed and individual information on additional services of any kind rendered to these entities by the External Auditor or by persons or entities related to them, in conformity with audit regulations. - Prior to the issuance of the audit report, the Audit and Compliance Committee shall issue a report in which an opinion is expressed on whether the independence of the auditors is compromised.
-This report shall in all cases include a reasoned assessment of each additional service rendered contained in it that could comprise the independence of the Accounts Auditor, and it shall be published on the Corporate website sufficiently in advance of the date of the Ordinary General Shareholders' Meeting. - Establishing a maximum term of auditor engagement, ensuring a gradual rotation with the main audit partners.
+- a) Establish an appropriate relationship with the External Auditors in order to receive information on those questions which may represent a threat to their independence.
+Specifically, the discrepancies that may arise between the auditor of accounts and Company management, for their examination by the Committee, and any other discrepancies relating to the audit process, as well as the possible safeguard measures to be adopted, discussing the significant weaknesses detected in internal control with the auditor of accounts, and never jeopardizing the independence of the audit, and finally reaching a conclusion with respect to the system's reliability. - b) Receive those other communications provided for in audit legislation and audit standards. - c) Proceed with the authorization of services other than those prohibited, in accordance with prevailing regulations.. - d) By ensuring that the company and External Accounts Auditor adhere to the current laws regarding auditor independence. - e) Ensuring that the fees of the External Accounts Auditor do not threaten their quality and independence, and are not based on any form of contingency. - f) In the event of resignation of the Accounts Auditor, the Committee should investigate the issues giving rise to the resignation. - g) It shall receive an annual statement from the External Auditor on their independence with respect to the Enagás Group (included in the delivery of the supplementary report) or entities directly or indirectly related to it, in addition to detailed and individual information on additional services of any kind rendered to these entities by the External Auditor or by persons or entities related to them, in conformity with audit regulations. - h) Anually report, prior to the issuance of the audit report, the Audit and Compliance Committee shall issue a report in which an opinion is expressed on whether the independence of the auditors is compromised.
+This report shall in all cases include a reasoned assessment of each additional service rendered contained in it that could comprise the independence of the Accounts Auditor, and it shall be published on the Corporate website sufficiently in advance of the date of the Ordinary General Shareholders' Meeting.

+i) Establishing a maximum term of auditor engagement, ensuring a gradual rotation with the main audit partners.